-Lorenzo Viotti has conducted so far include the BBC Philharmonic in Manchester, Royal Liverpool Philharmonic, Tokyo and Osaka Symphony Orchestras, Orchestre National de France Paris, Bamberg Symphony Orchestra, Bremen Philharmonic, Leipzig Gewandhaus Orchestra, Munich Radio Orchestra, Orchestre de Chambre de Lausanne, Tonkünstler Orchestra, Rotterdam Philharmonic Orchestra, Göteborgs Symfoniker, the Danish National Radio Symphony Orchestra, Camerata Salzburg, Vienna Radio Symphony Orchestra, Staatskapelle Dresden, Gustav Mahler Youth Orchestra, Royal Philharmonic Orchestra London, Orchestra dell’Accademia del Teatro alla Scala, Gulbenkian Orchestra, Staatskapelle Berlin and others.
+Lorenzo Viotti has already conducted numerous major international orchestras including the Amsterdam Royal Concertgebouw Orchestra, the BBC Philharmonic in Manchester, Royal Liverpool Philharmonic, Tokyo Symphony Orchestra, Orchestre National de France Paris, Bamberg Symphony Orchestra, Leipzig Gewandhaus Orchestra, Munich Philharmonic Orchestra, Tonkünstler Orchestra, Rotterdam Philharmonic Orchestra, Göteborgs Symfoniker, the Danish National Radio Symphony Orchestra, Camerata Salzburg, the ORF Vienna Radio Symphony Orchestra, Wiener Symphoniker, Staatskapelle Dresden, Gustav Mahler Youth Orchestra, Royal Philharmonic Orchestra London, Filarmonica della Scala Orchestra, Staatskapelle Berlin, Netherlands Philharmonic, Gulbenkian Orchestra, Filarmonica della Scala and others.

 The young conductor’s recent debuts in the USA with the Cleveland Orchestra and in Canada with the Orchestre Symphonique de Montréal have been highly acclaimed by audiences and critics alike.
 In January of this year he stepped in for Emmanuel Krivine to lead the Orchestre national de France on concerts in Vienna and Bratislava.
 At the end of February Lorenzo Viotti also conducted the Berlin Philharmonic Orchestra for the first time with concerts taking place in Berlin and Baden-Baden.
 The debut with the Bavarian Radio Symphony Orchestra planned for May this year had to be postponed due to the COVIC19 epidemic.